basxsoftwareassociation/bread/docs/source/index.rst

 |project| is a framework which helps building Django based database applications.
 |project| itself does not assume anything about the data model of your application.
-Instead it tries to provide common abstractions, shortcus and APIs which can be used within any django project.
+Instead it tries to provide common abstractions, shortcus and APIs which can be used within any Django project.
 While in some regards similar to :py:mod:`django:django.contrib.admin`
 |project| focuses much more on building a complete database system instead of a backend
 administration tool for websites.
 Therefore |project| is *not* API compatible with :py:mod:`django:django.contrib.admin`, unlike some other projects